dmchale/disable-json-api/readme.txt

 == Upgrade Notice ==

 = 1.4 =
-* Added support to optionally whitelist routes of the REST API via Settings page.
+* Adds support to optionally whitelist individual routes of the REST API via Settings page.

 = 1.1 =
 * Now with support for the 2.0 beta API filters